diegoferraribruno/empythy/README.md

 I hope you can understand my code! if not, just ask me, i will be happy to help if i can. diegoferraribr1 on twitter

-Use it as you like.

-but please remember:
+Use it as you like but please remember:
+/*

-# Empythy: Empathic (Non-violent) communication helper wrote first in python than in GDScript
-# by Diego Ferrari Bruno to everybody and Angelica Rente
-# (PLEASE USE IT BUT IMPROVE IT!)
+Empythy: Empathic (Non-violent) communication helper wrote first in python than in GDScript by Diego Ferrari Bruno to everybody and Angelica Rente (PLEASE USE IT BUT IMPROVE IT!)
-# With word lists from:
+With word lists from:
-# (c) 2005 by Center for Nonviolent Communication
+(c) 2005 by Center for Nonviolent Communication
-# Website: www.cnvc.org Email: cnvc@cnvc.org
+Website: www.cnvc.org Email: cnvc@cnvc.org
-# Phone: +1.505-244-4041
+Phone: +1.505-244-4041
+*/